How to Teach English Abroad: A Step-by-Step Guide for Everyone

 - Do you have a bachelor’s degree (or higher degree)?
 Many countries will have this requirement or preference when hiring teachers—but not every country.
 If you do not have a degree you can teach, for example, in countries throughout Central and South America.

 - Did you take (or do you plan to take) your TEFL certification course in the classroom or online?
 Both types of TEFL training—online and in person—will lead to teaching jobs, especially if your certificate is at least 100 hours.
 Online TEFL certification is accepted in most, but not all, countries worldwide.
-For those with an eye on teaching in Europe or the Middle East (and who do not have teaching experience), classroom-based certification will lead to more jobs.
+For those with an eye on teaching in Europe or the Middle East (and who do not have teaching experience), a 4-week, classroom-based certification will lead to more jobs.